Good living starts with home.

 History of Independent Living Housing Society

 The Independent Living Housing Society was founded in 1976 by a group of people who lived at the Gorge Road Hospital in its Extended Care Unit.
 They shared the desire to live a more independent lifestyle free of institutional constraints, and had a meeting to discuss new and innovative housing options.
 Out of those people, four decided that they were compatible and could live together.
 They were also willing to take responsibility for hiring and firing care workers, looking after the physical maintenance of a house, and paying the rent, utilities, and their household expenses.
-A renovated, wheelchair-modified house in the Swan Lake area was purchased and the first tenants moved in on May 25th, 1976.
+A renovated, wheelchair-modified house in the Swan Lake area was purchased and the first Individuals moved in on May 25th, 1976.
 In 1978, a second home was opened in the Tillicum area.
-It was a newly constructed home designed specifically to address the needs of persons with physical, mental, or multiple challenges.
+It was a newly constructed home designed specifically to address the needs of Individuals with diverse physical, mental, or multiple challenges.

 CARF Accreditation was awarded to Independent Living Housing Society in 2008 for the provisions of programs and services in our homes.